Rhythm of Love (Yes song)

 "Rhythm of Love" is a song by Yes.
 It appeared on the 1987 Big Generator album.
 It was released repeatedly as a single, alternating as the A-side or B-side of "Love Will Find a Way".
 It was also remixed many times, though, thus far, only two have seen a legal issue on CD; both appeared on the 1987 CD single, and have not seen an official release elsewhere.
 Paulinho Da Costa was brought in for percussion overdubs.
 The song eventually became one of the band's most popular songs and appeared on a number of tours since 1987, eventually becoming the 18th most played song at Yes concerts, appearing 384 times as of 2009.

-Cash Box said that "John Anderson's vocals are in top form and bravely guide this tune along a smooth and rockin' path."
+Cash Box thought that the song was among the strongest singles from Big Generator and said that Jon Anderson's vocals were "in top form and bravely guide this tune along a smooth and rockin' path."

 A music video of the song, directed by Alex Proyas, also exists.

-Chart performance
+It features individual shots of the band members playing, along with stop-motion animated robotic figures like a fish, a bird and an actual robot that becomes enamored with a human woman seen throughout.